-Section 10.554(1)(i)3., Rules of the Auditor General, requires us to communicate noncompliance with provisions of laws, regulations, contracts or grant agreements, or abuse, that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material, but which warrants the attention of those charged with governance.
-In connection with our audit, we did not have any findings in this regard.
+Section 10.554(1)(i)3., Rules of the Auditor General, requires us to communicate noncompliance with provisions of laws or regulations and contracts or grant agreements, or fraud, waste, or abuse, that has occurred or is likely to have occurred, that has an effect on the financial statements that is less than material but warrants the attention of those charged with governance.
+In connection with our audit, we did not note any such findings.